 Despite being slow to adopt ecommerce, B2B brands are increasingly looking to digital means to boost sales — a move driven by the success of Amazon Business and the changing B2B buyer demographic.

-In 2015, Google found that close to half of B2B buyers are millennials, nearly double the number from 2012.
+In 2020, close to half of B2B buyers are millennials — nearly double the amount from 2012.

 As the “typical” B2B buyer changes, a business’ sales process should too.

 Where a Gen X buyer may prefer the handheld experience that a sales rep can provide, millennials expect that same personalized experience through streamlined, digital channels.

 That leaves merchants to decipher the modern B2B buyer’s needs, without much available guidance.

 Prior to 2020, the B2B audience was made up of baby boomers and members of Generation X. Baby boomers preferred getting their information from data sheets, sales literature and product trials.
 On the other hand, Gen X sought information from trade shows, conferences and print ads.